 And if you search for 3rd-party cooling options, you'll come across two types of cooling: Air cooling and Water cooling.

 Air cooling, as its name suggests, consists of air fans.
-You'll have case fans, graphics fans, as well as CPU fans.
-That is a lot of fans.
+You'll have case fans, graphics card fans, as well as CPU fans.

 Liquid cooling, on the other hand, consists of a tube filled with a coolant, radiator, some water blocks and some other components.